Created at Blenheim House

 - Blenheim House

-Step inside historic Blenheim House to see artworks and installations created in harmony with the building's long and rich history.
-At the same time, explore the beautiful 1848 sandstone and cedar two-storey house (and attic!) inside a tucked-away secret garden in Randwick.
+Step inside historic Blenheim House and see artworks and installations created to complement and contrast with the building's long and rich history.

 - Free entry